#FinIDatSea

 How can a scientist see my images?

-There are strict guidelines around approaching whales and dolphins.
-Specified whale and dolphin tour vessels work under a state government permit which allows them to get closer to marine mammals than a recreational vessel or a jet ski.
+There are strict rules for getting close to whales and dolphins.
+Authorized whale and dolphin tour boats have a special permit that allows them to be closer to marine mammals than regular boats or jet skis.

 A couple of caveats though.